schafer14/Traffic-Sign-Classifier/writeup_template.md

 ### Prerocessing

-I did not convert the images to gray scale because color has meaning in traffic signs.
-Red is a regulatory, yellow is a warning, green is a guide... so using grayscale images is taking a way that information from the network.
-Instead I normalized each dimension of each pixel to the range (0.1, 0.9).
+My first thought was to  not convert images to gray scale because colors on signs have meaning.
+I was recommended to convert to gray scale as a preprocessing step.
+After converting to gray scale my accuracy dropped by about 1% on both validation and testing data.
+After converting to gray scale I normalized to the range (0.1, 0.9).
+In a real life example I would keep the images in color as my experiments showed increased accuracy with color images.

 In addition to normalizing I generated fake data from underrepresented classes.
 For each class I created additional examples based on how under represented the class was.
 To generate the fake data I randomly selected an image operation from the set or rotation, shifting, or brightening.
 Then I selected a random value